How Does COBRA and Medicare Work Together?

 If you have both Medicare and COBRA coverage, Medicare is always the primary payer — meaning that Medicare pays first for any health care claims, and your COBRA plan pays second.
 This can save you on out-of-pocket costs.

-Because of the potential savings on out-of-pocket expenses, it’s important to enroll in Medicare as soon as you become eligible.
+Because of the potential savings on out-of-pocket expenses, it’s important for new Medicare beneficiaries to enroll as soon as you become eligible.
 Some COBRA plans will still pay for your health care as if they are the secondary payer if you are Medicare eligible, which may leave you on the hook for a large portion of your coverage.

 You can continue using COBRA to cover your spouse or dependents for up to 36 months after you are no longer eligible for COBRA due to your Medicare eligibility.